 Unlike other kits that claim 50 items when 25 of them are bandages, the Performance Tool kit comes clean with the claim of “49 pieces with an assortment of 15 items,” so it gets high marks for honesty.
 This kit may be small, but it’s mighty when it comes to repairs: it includes jumper cables, split joint pliers, electrical tape, a tow rope, and a snap blade knife.
 On the downside, it’s pretty bare bones when it comes to survival equipment, so you should add in other basics like a blanket, reflective gear, and some extra food and water.

 We like that Thrive’s first aid kit comes in a separate pouch, so it’s easy to pull out for minor cuts and scrapes.
 The first-aid kit also includes scissors, tweezers, pins, and burn gel, which aren’t often included in more basic kits.
 The socket wrench is another unique feature of the Thrive kit, along with a razorblade knife.
 Its compact size makes it good for small vehicles, but we definitely found quality lacking in this kit, especially the tools.

-Whether you consider yourself a road warrior or you just occasionally like to go out for a nice Sunday drive (does anyone take Sunday drives anymore?) a well-stocked emergency kit can give you the satisfaction of knowing you’re prepared for the worst so you can sit back, relax, and enjoy the best.
-Check out our auto safety resources for more tips on how to keep you and your family safer out on the road.
+Whether you consider yourself a road warrior or you just occasionally like to go out for a nice Sunday drive (does anyone take Sunday drives anymore?) a well-stocked emergency kit—like Top Gear, STDY, and First Secure—can give you the satisfaction of knowing you’re prepared for the worst so you can sit back, relax, and enjoy the best.
+Check out our car safety resources for more tips on how to keep you and your family safer out on the road.

 To find the best car emergency kits, we compared the contents of a variety of different kits to discover which products stood out from the rest.
 We scoured reviews to see what kit users said about how well the products were made and how they performed.
 To learn more about how we review and rank products, check out our methodology.